Torris96/a/README.md

 # Forklift detection: Internship October 2019 / April 2020

 This repo contains the web app that was developed for the forklift detection project based on [YOLOv3](https://pjreddie.com/darknet/yolo/) computer vision algorithm.
 It includes two different tasks:
-    - Video processing using a model we trained ourselves to detect forklifts
+    - Video processing using a model we trained ourselves to detect forklifts.
-    - Streaming processing to detect cars and people using YOLO
+    - Streaming processing to detect cars and people using YOLO.

 ## Repo structure
 + [templates]: HTML document